minecraft-beta/minecraft-beta.github.io/README.md

 ---

 ## Acknowledgments
 This project was created with the intent to educate and promote cybersecurity awareness.
-Special thanks to those who contribute to making the internet a safer place.
+Special thanks to me who made this all by myself 💪.

 ---